 Life in San Sebastián

-With the aim of making the newcomers incorporation as comfortable as possible, through this section we provide you some information about accommodation, transport and socio-cultural data of San Sebastián.
+With the aim of making the newcomers incorporation as comfortable as possible, through this section we provide you some information about accommodation, transport, food services and socio-cultural data of San Sebastián.
 In the same way, we encourage you to write to us if you have any question or you need more information.

 The mission of nanoGUNE's PhD committee is to support and assist nanoGUNE's PhD students during their career at nanoGUNE.